SkillsFundingAgency/dfc-devops/PSScripts/ReadMe.md

 # PS Scripts

-This directory contains PowerShell scripts
+This directory contains PowerShell scripts which can be used in the build or release pipelines.